(it is impossible to forgo the obvious title pun)

 100% Organic Cold-Pressed Rose Hip Seed Oil

 A pleasant-feeling oil that I used as the final step after the Buffet & Granactive Retinoid (T.O.’s recommended evening anti-ageing routine).
 It sat well on top of everything and I would happily have used the entire bottle, except at some point, shortly before ending, it oxidised.
-In any event I am drawing the line at a 3-layer routine and I have now replaced oils with NMF+HA (check “Star Products” above)
+In any event I am personally drawing the line at a 3-layer routine and I have now replaced oils with NMF+HA (check “Star Products” above) but if this is not an issue for you, this oil is recommended.

 Buy it here for £9.00